 Realize that you may well be a highly sensitive person.
 This means that you are experiencing emotions of a higher caliber than the average person—and that’s okay.
 Other people might not understand and appreciate this about you, but it’s important that you understand and appreciate it.

 Interacting with people online that have similar traits and who are struggling with their sensitive nature has helped me tremendously.
-You may want to check out the Introvert, Dear forum or Facebook group.
+You may want to check out the Introvert, Dear Facebook group.

 Life is full of opportunities both joyous and painful, but there is no need to hide from it all.
 Just take in what you can, and enjoy the journey.